|Student Events & Information

 - Be prepared to share your experiences and professional journey.

-- Introduce your mentee to other professionals who they may be interested in speaking with.
+- Leverage your contact network and introduce your mentee to other professionals who they may be interested in speaking with.

 |Tips for Students: Networking and Applications